nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Once a valid CanteenName is entered, a new Canteen object is instantiated and added to the ArrayList of canteens.
 `Ui#showAddCanteenSuccess()` is then called to display canteen added confirmation.

-Additionally, the static method `Storage#saveCanteen()` is called to update the canteen in storage.
+Additionally, the static method `WriteToFile#saveCanteen()` is called to update the canteen in storage.

 ### [Admin] Delete Canteen
 #### Implementation